Project-Counter/cop5/source/appendices/b-changes-from-previous-releases/01-changes-from-counter-release-4.rst

        TDM

    * - Data_Type
-     - Used to generally classify the nature of item the usage is being presented for.
+     - Used to generally classify the nature of the item the usage is being presented for.
      - Article\ |br|\ |lb|
        Book\ |br|\ |lb|
        Book_Segment\ |br|\ |lb|